Space-Efficient Interior Point Method, with applications to Linear Programming and Maximum Weight Bipartite Matching: SDD solver in the streaming model

 \section{SDD solver in the streaming model}

 In this section, we present an SDDM solver in the streaming model.
 Later in Section~\ref{sec:solver_reduction} we reduce the problem of solving an SDD$_0$ system to solving an SDDM system and therefore give an SDD$_0$ solver in the streaming model.
-The definitions of these matrices can be found in Definition~\ref{def:sddm_sdd}.
+The reason of using SDD solver but not a simpler Laplacian solver is because we attach an identity matrix of size $n\times n$ into the input edge-vertex incident matrix (see Line~\ref{line:mvc_A_2_b_2_c_2} of Algorithm~\ref{alg:minimum_vertex_cover}) so that only an SDD solver could handle it.